AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 `build/main.elf` is the **target** (which is the most important concept for both makefile and CMake).
 For every target in the makefile script, `make` will check whether it exists and execute the command **only** if the target doesn't exist.

-`hello.c` and `main.c` are the **dependencies**. `make` will also execute the command if these files are changed since last build.
-If we have a dependency tree, only building necessary files will save a lot of time.
+`hello.c` and `main.c` are the **dependencies**. `make` will also execute the command if these files are changed since last build. `make` keeps track of a dependency tree and it only builds necessary files to save time on compiling.

-Command is just command.
+`gcc ...` is just command.
 Notice it has to be a `tab` before the command and cannot be `whitespace`.

 Now we know the 2 conditions for a command to run: **target doesn't exist or dependencies are changed**.
 We can write some interesting makefile scripts.